 Applying to our Eurostars funding programme is designed to be quick and simple.
 In your application, you can tell us more about your organisation and the innovative new product, process or service you plan to research or develop.

-1. Contact the Centre for the Development of Industrial Technology (CDTI) using the form below to discuss your project idea, funding rules in your country, financial viability and eligibility.
+1. Contact the Centre for the Development of Technology and Innovation (CDTI) using the form below to discuss your project idea, funding rules in your country, financial viability and eligibility.